 “Don’t wish it was easier… wish you were better.”

-When it comes to leadership challenges for dentists, that’s the simple advice offered by Kirk Behrendt, CEO and Founder of ACT Dental.
+When it comes to leadership for dentists, that’s the simple advice offered by Kirk Behrendt, CEO and Founder of ACT Dental.
 Leadership, when it is weak, creates problems for dental practices.
 When it is strong, it creates opportunities.

 “Dentistry is the greatest profession ever,” says Behrendt.
 “You can have anything you want.
 Anything you don’t have is a function of your leadership or your thinking.
 If you’re reading this right now and there’s something you don’t have, it’s not the world that needs to get better, it’s you.”